EddieSCJ/starwars-api-java/README.md

 #### <p align="center"> Running </p>

+You'll have two options to start the app, the first one you can run the app and environment together in a container.

+#### 1. Run as a Container
 This application runs in development mode with [Localstack](https://localstack.cloud) and [Mongo](https://www.mongodb.com) in docker containers.
-You also have the option to run the application as a container.

-To run the application as a container run the following commands:

 ```
 chmod +x ./scripts/container-mode.sh

 ./scripts/container-mode.sh
 ```

+#### 2. Run in console
-To run the application using the Java environment of your computer, run the following commands:
+If you want just run the app in your java environment without setup any IDE or tool, just run the following from the app root.

 ```
 chmod +x ./scripts/developer-mode.sh